Indiana University

 Unix

 When you log into a Unix computer, your shell begins to run and provides you with a command prompt.
 The command prompt's appearance varies depending on the shell you're using.
-For information to help you select a shell, see In Unix, where can I get information on differences between the various shells?
+For information to help you select a shell, see About Unix shell differences

 For information about Unix commands, see Introduction to Unix commands.